hyperhq/docs.hyper.sh-hyper/Introduction/what_is_hyper_.md

 ![](https://trello-attachments.s3.amazonaws.com/56b19c6e5bb4a89f92d0e71f/903x472/2ccb5880a4286dd6d4c14eb19b3dab99/upload_2_3_2016_at_2_21_34_PM.png)

-- **Persistent Storage (SSD)** – Run stateful workload using Hyper_’s replicated, distributed and fault-tolerant volume, powered by 100% SSD.
+- **Persistent Storage (SSD)** – Run stateful workloads with Hyper_'s persistent SSD storage.
+Multiple replicas will be automatically created with each volume to protect your data from failures.
+And feel free to take point-in-time snapshots for backup/restore.

-- **Private Network (10Gbps)** - Hyper_ setup a Layer-2 overlay network for each users to isolate the container traffic.
-And the best part is that it is built on the lastest 10Gbps Ethernet.
+- **Private Network (10Gbps, FREE)** - Hyper_ creates a default virtual private network for each user.
+Your container traffic is safely isolated from the rest.
+The network is built on 10Gbps Ethernet, and the best part is that all traffic is FREE!

 - **No Lock-in** – Two requirements to move your application between Hyper_ and LXC-based cluster: use Docker image and use Docker APIs.
 Nothing else!